Career Profile

 Educational Attainment Patterns

-The most common level of education for Avionics Technicians is Some college, no degree.
-35% of people employed in these roles have some form of college degree.
+The most common level of education for Avionics Technicians is HS diploma or less.
+39% of people employed in these roles have some form of college degree.

 Sources: BLS JobsEQ® ONET